Master of Science in Finance

 Applications received after the posted graduate school deadline will be reviewed on a rolling basis.

-We are pleased to announce that the M.S. in Financial Risk Management is a STEM-designated program.
+We are pleased to announce that the M.S. in Finance is a STEM-designated program.
 The Department of Homeland Security grants this designation to programs that produce graduates educated in fields essential to the nation's economic, scientific and technological competitiveness - i.e., programs that focus on science, technology, engineering and/or math (STEM).
 International students who earn degrees from STEM-designated programs can qualify to extend their post-graduation stay in the United States.
 Under the traditional Optional Practical Training (OPT) program, international students who graduate from colleges and universities in the U.S. are able to remain in the country and receive training through work experience for up to 12 months.
-Students - such as NIU MSFRM students - who graduate from a STEM-designated degree program can remain for an additional 24 months on an OPT STEM Extension.
+Students - such as NIU MSF students - who graduate from a STEM-designated degree program can remain for an additional 24 months on an OPT STEM Extension.

 GARP is a not-for-profit organization and the only globally recognized association for risk managers.
 It offers certification for financial risk management leading to a Financial Risk Manager (FRM) designation, which is the field's most respected and widely recognized certification.
 Demand for this certification has grown rapidly with registrations topping 56,500 in 2017 (representing an average annual increase of 21 percent since 2003).
 The FRM is the global standard in professional risk management certification, with over 35,000 certified FRMs in 150 countries and territories across the globe.